raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     'REGINALD' => false
 ```

-We now have a `union` and `intersection` functions, each of which takes two descriptions and returns a description.
+We now have `union` and `intersection` functions, each of which takes two descriptions and returns a description.

 ---